 The Office of Regulatory Affairs conducted the first RRA for OSI on April 13, 2020, a remote evaluation of a U.S. CI in support of a mission critical BLA for an oncology product.
 We identified instances when alternative tools were used in lieu of on-site GCP inspections from April 13, 2020, through September 30, 2021.
 We then obtained the memoranda of these evaluations in ECMS and conducted a review to ensure the accuracy of the number and type of alternative tools used during the study period.

 We reviewed, described, and characterized the alternative tools used in lieu of on-site GCP inspections in FY2020 and FY2021.
-In addition, we reviewed RRA memoranda and examined their scope and content as well as obtained the total number of on-site GCP inspections from FY2015 to FY2021 from COMPLIS.
+In addition, we reviewed RRA memoranda and examined their scope and content, as well as obtained the total number of on-site GCP inspections from FY2015 to FY2021 from COMPLIS.
 Fiscal year is defined here as October 1 to September 30.
 We compared the total number of on-site GCP inspections in FY2020 and FY2021 to the yearly average for the five years preceding the pandemic (FY2015 through FY2019) and calculated the contribution of the use of alternative tools to the GCP activities in FY2020 and FY2021.

 Results